 In recent decades, scalability, performance, security, and operational needs have compelled data center administrators to make frequent updates to the underlying infrastructure.
 New hardware replaces old as technology advances to meet the rising demands of cloud computing and online streaming services, while IT struggles to manage the hybrid mix of new and older data center systems.

 A purpose-built enterprise-class data center management suite was required due to the lack of a fully integrated control system for hardware assets.
 That is where DCIM software came in.
-Growing from network management platforms such as Nagios and HP Open View, they expanded into doing much more than managing and monitoring network attached equipment.
+Growing from network management platforms such as AKCP, they expanded into doing much more than managing and monitoring network-attached equipment.

 DCIM is a software solution that provides the procedures and tools needed to manage data center infrastructure in a systematic manner.
 You often hear the term “from a single pane of glass”.
-Meaning, from one screen all your data center assets, infrastructure, network, environmental and power conditions are available.
+This means, from one screen all your data center assets, infrastructure, network, environmental, and power conditions are available.